 1) They Keep You Clean.

-Simply use the bathroom, rinse off with your handy peri bottle (if you don’t know what that is, it looks like this), and then submerge into a nice soothing sitz bath to finish the process.
+Simply use the bathroom, rinse off with your handy peri bottle (if you don’t know what that is, it looks like this), and then use one of these sitz bath basins to submerge your painful areas into for relief.

 2) They’re great for soothing and relieving pain down there.

 Sitting in warm to hot or cold water after giving birth can feel so soothing to that hot, irritated, and inflamed skin in the perineal area.
 With the added support from some organic postpartum herbs, you’ll be feeling like yourself in no time!

-Though I never tried with cold water myself, I have a few friends who swore it worked wonders (similar to icing, except this time you have soothing herbs mixed in).
+Though I never tried with cold water myself, I have a few friends who swore it worked wonders for pain relief (similar to icing, except this time you have soothing herbs mixed in).

 3) They can help with postpartum hemorrhoids.

-RECOMMENDED –> How to get rid of those annoying hemorrhoids after labor
+RECOMMENDED READ –> How to get rid of those annoying hemorrhoids after labor

 4) Sitz baths are EASY to use when on the go.